deepak8tcs/python-concepts-dkv/ReadMe.md

 This is useful for creating Requirements Files that can re-create the exact versions of all packages installed in an environment.

+## Notes:
+we can use IDLE shell as well to type and run python code. we can use either single quotes or double quotes for string.